mtttech/tasha/docs/README.md

 # TASHA

 **Tasha** is a tool for creating player characters for the 5.5e *Dungeons & Dragons (2024)* tabletop game.
-It is a rewrite of a program that I originally wrote in python.
+It is an incomplete rewrite of a program that I originally wrote in python.

 ### Supported rulebooks